-With more than a quarter of a century of experience planning and managing events, including touring the 140-piece European Union Youth Orchestra, Derek is happy to consider the management of specific projects (with the exception of on-tour management).
+With more than thirty years' experience planning and managing events, including touring the 140-piece European Union Youth Orchestra, Derek is happy to consider the management of specific projects (with the exception of on-tour management).
 He has extensive experience in logistics, travel, liaising with national and overseas promoters and venues, booking flights and accommodation at discount rates and overseas visa and tax issues.
+Most recently, he co-ordinated the Inaugural Tour by the new Pro Youth Philharmonia.

 Derek Warby has an extensive library of programme notes suitable for concert and recorded media use and is always happy to research and write notes on new works.
 Rates start from £50 for a programme note of up to 500 words.

-Derek is also a regular contributor to MusicWeb International, the world’s largest online CD review website.
+Derek is has also been a contributor to MusicWeb International, the world’s largest online CD review website.
 Here are links to just a few examples:

 Derek is a keen researcher - particularly in the field of subjects, music and composers slightly off the beaten track.
 He is happy to discuss any research projects with which he could be of assistance.
 He was responsible for the first performance in modern times of Antonio Caldara's Christmas Cantata Amarilli vezzosa in 2004, which involved sourcing performance material and collaborating with Caldara specialist Dr Brian Pritchard at the University of Canterbury in New Zealand.